 5. Your responsibilities

 You confirm you own the mark and intend to use it in trade.
 You confirm the information you provide is accurate.
 You understand filing does not guarantee registration.
 You are responsible for responding to CIPC within prescribed periods.
+If you receive an office action you must respond yourself or engage an attorney.

 6. Fees and refunds